Extension Logo

 The plants in our garden are part of the natural world, and as such, are going to be fed on.
 While the Japanese beetle isn’t a native insect, it is in Minnesota and here to stay.

-Japanese beetles have been established in other parts of the Great Lakes region for decades, and people still have green lawns, productive vegetables, and beautiful flowers.
-Beetle populations fluctuate year-to-year, driven by how successful the grubs are at finding turf to feed on, which is harder for them in years where July and August are dry.
+Japanese beetles have been established in other parts of the Great Lakes region for decades, and people still have green lawns, productive vegetables and beautiful flowers.
+Beetle populations fluctuate year-to-year, driven by how successful the grubs are at finding turf to feed on, which is harder for them in years when July and August are dry.
 Does this sound like any lawns you knew last year?
-The impact of last year’s drought on Japanese beetles may be revealed in the next few weeks.
+The impact of the last two years of drought on Japanese beetles may be revealed in the next few weeks.

-There are parasitoid wasps and flies that lay eggs inside Japanese beetles that have been reported anecdotally in Minnesota.
+There are parasitoid wasps and flies that lay eggs in and on Japanese beetles that have been reported in Minnesota.
 But studies in other states have shown that the establishment of these beneficial insects is highly variable, so it may be a long time before they make a dent in Minnesota beetle populations.

 In most situations, plants can power through the largely cosmetic Japanese beetle feeding.
 Changing your garden expectations will save you money, sprays and stress.